Aktuelle Sprache: en

 In order to be able to work in Germany as a psychotherapist without restriction, you need to have a licence to practise.
 Approbation is the state licence to practice the profession.
 Approbation is necessary because the profession is regulated in Germany.
 This means that you are not allowed to work independently as a psychotherapist without an Approbation.

-In the recognition procedure, the competent body compares your professional qualification from abroad with the German professional qualification and checks the equivalence.
-The equivalence of the professional qualification is an important prerequisite for the granting of the licence to practise medicine.
+In addition, the competent authority compares your foreign professional qualification with the German professional qualification and checks its equivalence.
+The equivalence of the professional qualification is an important prerequisite for the granting of the license to practice medicine.

-In addition to the equivalence of the professional qualification, you must also fulfil other requirements for the granting of the permit.
-Further requirements are, for example, sufficient German language skills and health suitability.
+In addition to the equivalence of the professional qualification, you must also fulfill further requirements for the granting of the license.
+Further requirements are, for example, sufficient knowledge of German and medical fitness.

 You can also apply for the procedure from abroad.